inukshuk/jekyll-scholar/README.md

     {% bibliography --max 5 %}

 This would generate a bibliography containing only the first 5 entries of your bibliography (after query filters and sort options have been applied).
+Limiting entries is disabled if grouping is active.

 ### Bibliography Template